— explain how the sample will be collected and why, giving the child time to adjust to the idea before anyone touches his or her body.

 — Parents often make the mistake of telling their child that their blood test will require just a finger-prick.
 The surprise of a different approach can unnerve a child.
 Most diagnostic tests require a larger sample of blood, which is obtained from a vein not a capillary.
 You can inquire if a finger-prick option is available, but know which method will be used when you talk to your child so you can provide the most preparation and assurance.

 Children sometimes balk at the idea of collecting their urine in a cup, particularly if the idea is new to them.
-The assistance that may be required can seem like an invasion of their privacy and inappropriate.
+The assistance that may be required can seem like an invasion of their privacy.
 A child’s resistance can prolong the collection process, making it more stressful for both the child and the parent, so you will want to prepare the child and comfortably guide him or her through the process.
 The procedure itself is not painful unless there is an infection or rash.

-Some suggestions to minimise the stress of the moment.
+Tips to minimise the stress of the moment.

 Raise their comfort level